stevekelly27/guitar_garage/README.md

 ### Delete Post:
 If the user clicks the delete button on the post detail page they are redirected to the delete post page where it is asking you to confirm that you do want to delete the post.
-This is a saftey measure so a post is not deleted by accident.
+This is a safety measure so a post is not deleted by accident.
 If the delete post button is clicked the post will be deleted and the user will be redirected to the home page.

 ![14ACC1D2-77F3-44F2-AAC4-1D47DB8F671C](https://user-images.githubusercontent.com/93382818/209196717-d4bd462c-b4c8-42ed-b2f2-3dee132df34b.jpeg)